go-graphite/carbon-clickhouse/README.md

 # /debug/receive/grpc/dropped/
 # /debug/receive/prometheus/dropped/
 # /debug/receive/telegraf_http_json/dropped/
 [pprof]
 listen = "localhost:7007"
 enabled = false

-# You can use tag matching like in InfluxDB.
-Format is exactly the same.
+# you can use tag matching like in influxdb. format is exactly the same.
-# It will parse all metrics that don't have tags yet.
+# it will parse all metrics that don't have tags yet.
-# For more information see https://docs.influxdata.com/influxdb/v1.7/supported_protocols/graphite/
+# for more information see https://docs.influxdata.com/influxdb/v1.7/supported_protocols/graphite/
-# Example:
+# example:
 # [convert_to_tagged]
 # enabled = true
 # separator = "_"